craigmantona/the_book_review/README.md

 ## Website owner business goals

-Create a basic memory game that is fun and easy to play.
+To create an easy to use visually appealing site where book lovers can see and leave reviews.

 ## User stories

 ### As a site owner
+* I would like the site to be easy to navigate.
+* I would like to clearly see what books are recommended.
-* I would like to make a game that is enjoyable for people to play.
+* I would like to register and log in to keep a list of books that they have reviewed.
-* I want visitors to my game to be able to use my website intuitively and easily.
+* I would like to be able to edit my reviews.
-* I would like visitors to my game be able to easily find the rules on how to play the game.
+* I would like to be able to delete my reviews.
-* I would like visitors to my game be able to ask me any questions via a contact form.
+* I would like to know where to purchase a book from if I like it.

 ### As a visitor to the site
 * I would like the site to be easy to navigate.
-* I would like to clearly see what $$$$$$$$$$$$$$$$$$$$$$$$$$
+* I would like to clearly see what books users are recommending.
-* I would like to know what the top score is.
-* I would like to know how I performed in my game.
-Time and moves.
-* I would like several difficulty levels to test myself on.
+* I would like the ability to add/delete/edit reviews with admin abilities.
-* I would like a fun way to test my memory skills out.
+* I would like to be able to generate revenue from Amazon book links.

 ## Structure of the website